asandelarvine/calorieTracker/README.md

 Open the application on your browser `127.0.0.1:8000`.

 ####  Admin-
+plp2

 #### Password-
+plp2@123

 ## Known Bugs

-Incase of any concerns,ideas or queries feel free to contact us through email: clara.metto@student.moringaschool.com, ian.ochenge@student.moringaschool.com, david.mathaga@student.moringaschool.com, brenda.kanale@student.moringaschool.com, meshack.kimutai@student.moringaschool.com.
+Incase of any concerns,ideas or queries feel free to contact us through email: asandelarvine@gmail.com

 MIT License

-Copyright (c) 2022 Claire Metto, larvine Asande, Ian Ochenge, David Mathaga, Brenda Kanale, Meshack Kimutai
+Copyright (c) 2022 Larvine Moraa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal